WHAT IS A KETOGENIC DIET? KETOSIS DIET EXPLAINED

 Some people are able to adapt within a week, others may take a month or two.
 Just like everything, you need to be patient.
 Your body is a complex organism and it will take time to adapt.

 Almost an entire macronutrient is removed from this diet.
 The tastiest treats and cheat meals are likely comprised of carbohydrates and fat.
 Carbohydrate consumption under 50g daily makes it difficult to fit these foods into your daily intake.
-Bye-bye ice-cream! :(
+Bye-bye hot chips.

 Now for one of our favourite topics...

-For those who want a keto pre-workout supplement that will pack a bit more of a punch, look no further than Keto Industries Keto Perform.
+For those who want a keto-friendly supplement that is rapid-acting and potent, look no further than Switch Nutrition Keto Switch.